hransom528/mcp9808-dataScience/README.md

   </a>
 </p>

-> Analyses MCP9808 temperature data with RPI and Python
+> Analyzes MCP9808 temperature data with RPI and Python

 > Guide by Adafruit for setting up MCP9808: https://learn.adafruit.com/adafruit-mcp9808-precision-i2c-temperature-sensor-guide/overview